A baby after Rb

 This is an option considered by some couples, who may have difficulties in getting pregnant or who feel that they do not want to have a child with retinoblastoma, but would not want to have a termination of pregnancy for the condition.
 It is a useful option but is not an easy process to go through.

 It is expensive, costing around £9,000 for each cycle.
 Some trusts will fund it on the NHS, others are more reluctant.
 Getting NHS funding usually takes several months and usually only one or two attempts will be funded.
-Funding is only offered to couples who do not have any healthy children.
+Funding is only offered to couples who do not have any unaffected children.

 In summary, most people who have had retinoblastoma have an increased chance of having a child with retinoblastoma, compared to the general population.

-There are several different options available to ensure that a child is given the best treatment.
+There are different options available to ensure that a child is given the best treatment.
 Choosing the right option is a very personal decision.
 Anyone who has had retinoblastoma and who is thinking of having a baby should be seen by a geneticist to discuss the chances that a child would have retinoblastoma, arrange genetic testing and decide what options are best for them.

 If you have any questions relating to issues covered on this page please call one of our support workers on 020 7377 5578 or email email@example.com